klover-rs/spotify-dl-lib/README.md

 }
 ```

+## Important!!
+Using this project is against Spotifys ToS, use it at your own risk.
+I am not responsible for any damanges/limitations caused to your Spotify Account.

 ## Credits
 This project was only possible due of the existence of [this amazing project](https://github.com/GuillemCastro/spotify-dl) <3 much love to all of you.
 If you are looking for a CLI solution for just downloading spotify tracks, stick to the mentioned project instead.